 Our market manager at the time had heard about Local Line.
 She had started working with Jordan probably a year and a half ago.
 It was still a small operation, and we thought of ways to grow the market.
 Local Line came up, and she pursued it single-handedly.
 When COVID-19 hit and shut everything down, we pivoted to it immediately and started getting traction immediately.
 People still wanted the market, but they couldn’t shop in person.

 Washington was one of the first states to get hit with COVID.
 Schools shut down; restaurants shut down; everything shut down.
 We were considered essential as a food source, and fortunately, we had a building in town, so we didn’t have to worry about the winter weather.
 With Local Line, we were the only market in Louis County for 2.5 months.
 Everyone else had to delay while they dealt with logistics and social distancing.
 We pivoted to online only and not having vendors or customers on-site.
 It was very successful from the start.

 What is a week-in-the-life of a market manager online?

 I am also a baker at the market, so it takes a lot of time management!

 - Sunday, Monday and Tuesday: We open orders on Sunday by sending out a catalog through the catalog schedule feature to our customer base.
 Currently, we have about 165 customers signed up.
 Throughout Monday and Tuesday, I log into Local Line to check out the online store.
-I make sure everything is running smoothly, and there are no hiccups along the way.
+I ensure everything is running smoothly and there are no hiccups along the way.